 Pay attention to wider tables if you are shorter, it can affect your body mechanics if your table is too wide.
 Also, carrying a wider portable table is harder for shorter individuals.

 Now that we have covered the different considerations for you, your business and clients, we can cover the three main types of tables.
 I will list the pros and cons of each and other things you should consider during your search.

 Nearly every massage therapist starts out with a portable table.
 They are the most affordable option and they are mobile.
 This is good if you do not know where you will be working, or if you are taking your table around to market your new business.

 I think every massage therapist needs to own a portable table for one reason or another, but I do not believe every massage therapist should only have a portable table.
-I did not know what I was missing until I bought my stationary table.
-I wish would have made the upgrade much sooner in my career.
+Seriously, I did not know what I was missing until I bought my stationary table.
+Like most others, I wish I would have made the upgrade much sooner in my career.

 - Portable – Portable tables can go anywhere you go.
 The sky is the limit!
 The beach, farmer’s market, business, hotels, campgrounds and homes.
 They are great marketing tools.

 - Lowest Weight – These are the lightest tables.
 If you plan to be a mobile massage therapist, you absolutely want a portable table and should pay special attention to the weight of the table and invest in a good carrying bag and cart.
 Tables with aluminum frames tend to be the lightest.

 - Lowest Cost – Portable tables are the least expensive option.
 Rarely you will spend over $500 for a really good portable table.